 Your other core responsibility will be working with our clients, doing a bit of teaching and a bit of handholding as they make the transition from their legacy website to the new system we’re building for them.
 This typically entails training them on how to manage their content and administrative settings from within the CMS, fielding content-related questions, and ensuring that they have all the proper documentation needed to get their team up and running with the new site.

 If you apply for this position, the expectation is that you know what you’re doing when it comes to:

 CMS Administration – Much of your time will be spent bouncing between testing public-facing website interfaces and configuring content within the content management system (CMS).
-You’re a good fit for this position if you have experience working with CMSs, and even better if you are familiar with Episerver or Ektron.
+You’re a good fit for this position if you have experience working with CMSs, and even better if you are familiar with Episerver, Ektron or Umbraco.
 Regardless of the technology, you definitely aren’t the type to shy away when tasked with building a new section of pages or adjusting back-end settings.

 Browser-savviness – In order to make sure our sites are looking good regardless of how people are accessing them, you should know the ins and outs of different browsers.
 You have a good sense of what modern browsers are capable of and have a keen sense of what to look out for when testing in older versions of Internet Explorer.